jonathan-bird/feature-switch/readme.md

-Feature Switching (made easy) for PHP
+Feature Switching (made easy) for Laravel
 ======================

 Need to wrap new features for dev and production?
 Use a directive in the view or alias in the controller